syvertsj/swift.assorted.syvertsj/lz78_compression/README.md

 LZ78 Compression Algorithm In Swift
  ----------------------------------------------------------------------------

-This is a simple implementation of the LZ78 "offset" compression algorithm.

 https://en.wikipedia.org/wiki/LZ77_and_LZ78

+This is a simple implementation of the LZ78 "offset" compression algorithm using a Makefile and the 'swiftc' compiler to build.

 The implementation is very simple, using a hash to store the term count of the first instance of each term.